-Jaisalmer fort, also known as Golden fort, has four majestic gates in its credit.
+Jaisalmer Fort, also known as the Golden fort, has four majestic gates in its credit.
 All four gates, Akhai Pol, Ganesh Pol, Suraj Pol and Hawa Pol, are specimens of marvelous architectural style and craftsmanship.
 Among the four, the most spectacular is the first fort gate known as Akhai Pol.

 There are many havelis in Jaisalmer.
-Three of them are considered as the main havelis and they are Patwon-ki-Haveli, Salim Singh-ki-Haveli and Nathmalji-ki-Haveli.
+Three of them are considered the main havelis and they are Patwon-ki-Haveli, Salim Singh-ki-Haveli, and Nathmalji-ki-Haveli.
 Patwon-ki-Haveli this is the largest, elegant and most attractive haveli in Jaisalmer.
 Salim Singh-ki-Haveli This beautiful structure crowned with an arched roof with imposing blue cupolas.
 It has fantastic carvings of peacocks on the roofs and wall.
-Nathmalji-ki-Haveli is the third main haveli in Jaisalmer.
-The structure is adorned with marvelous images of elephants, soldiers, flowers and birds.
+Nathmalji-Ki-Haveli is the third main haveli in Jaisalmer.
+The structure is adorned with marvelous images of elephants, soldiers, flowers, and birds.
 It is placed in a scenic location.

 Jaisalmer Fort Palace Museum and Heritage Centre:

-Jaisalmer fort encloses many marvelous attractions of monuments, temples and gardens.
+Jaisalmer fort encloses many marvelous attractions of monuments, temples, and gardens.
 A Jaisalmer Fort Palace Museum and Heritage Centre is a major praiseworthy monument in the fort.
-The top spot of the palace id one of the highest point in the city.
-One can enjoy the superb panoramic view of the entire city, temples, fortresses and gardens from the top place of the Palace.
+The top spot of the palace is one of the highest points in the city.
+One can enjoy the superb panoramic view of the entire city, temples, fortresses, and gardens from the top place of the Palace.

 The Jaisalmer Palace was renowned as Rajmahal and was the royal palace in Jaisalmer where the royal family members of the rulers of Jaisalmer were living.
 Rajmahal, one of the oldest palaces in Rajasthan, is an imposing seven-storied palace.
-This palace is highly popular for the lattice work.
+This palace is highly popular for the latticework.
 It is placed inside the breathtaking Jaisalmer fort.
-The palace is ideally located in the midst of vast expense of greenish lawns and eye catching gardens.
+The palace is ideally located in the midst of the vast expense of greenish lawns and eye-catching gardens.

 Sam Sand Dunes, a pristine natural beauty, is located at the outskirts of Jaisalmer at the boundary of Thar Desert.
 This is an amazing stretch of breathtaking and sweeping sandbanks.
-The major attractions of this place are the majestic and extolling views of sunset and sunrise.
-One will be confused and excited with the illusion generated by the cripples of sand dunes in the desert breezes.
-These sand dunes offer eye catching pleasures to the visitors.
+The major attractions of this place are majestic and extolling views of sunset and sunrise.
+One will be confused and excited about the illusion generated by the ripples of sand dunes in the desert breezes.
 The place is an ideal spot for the great experience of camel safari.
-This marvelous place becomes vibrant during the desert festival with festivities, color and show.
+This marvelous place becomes vibrant during the Desert festival with festivities, color, and show.

-Khuri is a natural hamlet in Thar Desert close to Jaisalmer and is renowned for the sand dunes.
-The vast stretch of sandbanks in this village makes it a hot attraction of the tourists.
+Khuri is a natural hamlet in the Thar Desert close to Jaisalmer and is renowned for the sand dunes.
+The vast stretch of sandbanks in this village makes it a hot attraction for the tourists.
 This is an ideal location for Camel safari.
 The Camel safari in Khuri is an adventurous experience for the travelers for a lifelong remembrance.
-The sand dunes in the village offer the majestic views of eye pleasing sunrise and sunset in the vast expanse of the horizon.
+The sand dunes in the village offer the majestic views of spectacular sunrise and sunset in the vast expanse of the horizon.
 The ripples created by the flying sands in the winds are really wonderful views.